dpretet/async_fifo/README.md

 The simulation testcases available use [Icarus Verilog](http://iverilog.icarus.com) and [SVUT](https://github.com/dpretet/svut) tool to run the tests.

-The FIFO is fully functional and used in many successful project
+The FIFO is fully functional and used in many successful projects.

 # Usage